 Irregular perspective rendering

-We investigated irregular perspective rendering.
-This consisted in a modification of the field of view.
-Instead of letting it be defined by a frustum based on the near and far planes, we define it by multiple frustums stacked on top of eachother in the z-direction, and compute correct screen-space coordinates per vertex by linearly interpolating between the two planes that make up the frustum containing a considered vertex.
+We investigate irregular perspective rendering.
+Precisely, this consists in a modification of the field of view.
+Instead of letting it be defined by a frustum based on the near and far planes, we define it by multiple frustums stacked on top of each other in the z-direction, and compute correct screen-space coordinates per vertex by linearly interpolating between the two planes that make up the frustum containing a considered vertex.

 Furthermore, the frustum can have any size, which also allows for reverse perspective, in which objects that are far away appear bigger than nearby objects.
 This is implemented by reversing the regular perspective frustum with respect to the z-direction